2018 Nissan Armada

-In an automotive world increasingly filled with car-based "crossover" SUVs, the Nissan Armada stands out with its old-school body-on-frame construction.
-This rugged base gives the full-size, eight-passenger SUV respectable off-roading chops and a towing capacity of up to 9,000 pounds.
+In an automotive world increasingly filled with car-based "crossover" SUVs, the Nissan Armada stands out with its old-fashioned body-on-frame construction.
+This rugged base gives the full-size, eight-passenger SUV respectable off-roading chops and a towing capacity of up to 8,500 pounds.

-Acceleration is more than adequate thanks to a standard 5.6-liter V8 that pumps out 317 horsepower and 385 lb-ft.
-The Armada's five-speed automatic has been surpassed in gears by the transmissions of some rivals, however, and it likely contributes to the SUV's dismal 13/19 mpg with two-wheel-drive (the standard drivetrain) and 12/18 with four-wheel-drive (which is optional).
+Acceleration is more than adequate thanks to a standard 5.6-liter V8 that pumps out 390 horsepower and 394 lb-ft. of torque.
+The Armada's new seven-speed automatic replaced the old five-speed unit and delivers a much-improved 14/19 mpg with two-wheel-drive (the standard drivetrain) and 13/18 with four-wheel-drive (which is optional on all trim levels).

 Trim Level Breakdown